VicPena/VicPena.github.io/doe/index.md

 * Instructors: Víctor Peña (`victor.pena.pizarro@upc.edu`) and Isaac Subirana (`isubirana@ub.edu`).
 * Office hours: By appointment.
 * Lectures: Tuesdays 5pm to 7pm @ S02.
-* Labs: There are two groups.
-Both meet Thursday afternoon @ PC2.
-One group meets from 3pm to 5pm and another one from 5pm to 7pm.
+* Labs: There are two groups: [click here to know your group](http://vicpena.github.io/doe/groups.pdf).
+Both groups meet Thursday.
+One group meets from 3 to 5pm at PC2 and the other group meets from 5pm to 7pm at PC1.

 ## Course materials